Beyond Good Intentions: Why PRA Exists

 Despite global commitments to the Sustainable Development Goals (SDGs), the Grand Bargain, and broader reform efforts aimed at shifting power and improving effectiveness in development and humanitarian systems, a persistent gap remains between policy ambition and lived reality.

 At the same time, the development landscape is undergoing important shifts driven by financial constraints, increasing pressure for more sustainable impact, and growing demands for locally led and contextually grounded solutions.
-These shifts present both urgency and opportunity to rethink not only how development is funded, but how it is practiced
+These shifts present both urgency and opportunity to rethink not only how development is funded, but how it is practised

 It is within this evolving context that PRA emerged as an Africa-led initiative founded by development practitioners seeking to bridge the gap between intention and lived reality.
 It creates space to pause, reflect, and critically examine how development systems function in practice, while also supporting the co-creation of more equitable pathways toward sustainable development.